mozilla-releng/balrog/docs/source/database.rst

 -   **Response** : these contain information that ends up in the response
 -   **Info** : Informational columns, not used as part of serving updates

-The percentage of background update requests that
-The Release to construct an update out of when the user is on the wrong side of a background rate dice roll.
-This is a foreign key to the
-"name" column of the Releases table.

 Following tables show columns according to different Categories:

   +------------------------+--------------------+--------------------------------------------------+---------------------------------+----------------------------+